NindjaVeliki/Revature/Readme.md

 ## Weekly Topics
 Every week, we will focus on a particular technology or theme to add to our repertoire of competencies.
 These topics will feature heavily in assessments and QC meetings every week, and self-study and practical exploration will be necessary.

+Each week may have a list of topic-based questions, which you should be prepared to study and answer in an assessment, whether in a meeting or a quiz.
+Associates are expected to answer at least 5 on a weekly discussion board, and respond to other posts with suggestions to improve or clarify them.
 - [Week 1 - Java](week-1-java.md)
   - [Overview - Java](overview-java.md)
   - [Overview - Maven](overview-maven.md)